MicrosoftDocs/iis-docs/iis/install/installing-iis-7/how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008.md

 [![](how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008/_static/image4.jpg)](how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008/_static/image3.jpg)

+> [!NOTE]
-***note***: If you do not install Framework v1.1 SP1, you may run into Data Execution Prevention errors with messages like "IIS Worker Process has stopped working".
+> If you do not install Framework v1.1 SP1, you may run into Data Execution Prevention errors with messages like "IIS Worker Process has stopped working".
 This is expected.
 Installing .NET Framework v1.1 SP1 will fix this.

 [![](how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008/_static/image6.jpg)](how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008/_static/image5.jpg)